un33k/django-toolware/README.md

 Overview
 ====================

-A utility application that offers the most commonly-used tools and Mixins.
+A utility application that offers the most commonly-used tools and mixins.

 How to install